Vetri2509/Salifort_Motors_Employee_Retention-/README.md

 Here, I analyzed the data, which included variables such as monthly working hours, number of projects, promotion status, department, and salary.

-The project requirements was mainly to build either a logistic regression or a decision tree model however I've  created 5 classification models namely Logistic Regression, Decision Tree with and without hyperparameter tuning, Random Forest, and XGBoost to correctly classify employees who'll leave or stay in the company.
+The project requirements was mainly to build either a logistic regression or a decision tree model however I've  created 5 classification models namely Logistic Regression, Decision Tree with and without hyperparameter tuning, Random Forest to correctly classify employees who'll leave or stay in the company.
 Then I evaluated the models using metrics such as accuracy, recall, precision, f1 score, and confusion matrix.

 Finally I summarized the results and presented the recommendations for Salifort’s Senior Leadership team and Human Resources (HR) team with an Executive Summary.